 How to control insects in domestic environments?

+There are two types of products for insect control, insect repellents and insecticides.
+Insect repellents are less hazardous to the environment than insecticides, which kill insects.
 Insecticides and insect repellents require an authorisation before they can be placed on the market.
-Products authorised in Finland in accordance with the Finnish Chemicals Act and the Biocidal Products Regulation are listed in the Biocidal Products Register (currently only in Finnish).
+Products authorised in Finland in accordance with the Finnish Chemicals Act and the Biocidal Products Regulation are listed in the Biocidal Products Register (currently only in Finnish and Swedish).
+Insecticides are under product-type 18 and insect repellents under product-type 19.

 Use of insect repellents